runestro/525icons/README.md

 ##Instructions (How-to)
+<strong>NEW!
+The 525icons css and font files are now available at
+jsdelivr.com The free super-fast CDN for developers and webmasters.</strong>

+You no longer need to add the font files on your own server.
+It's enough to just link the css file like this:

+<code>&lt;link rel="stylesheet" type='text/css' href="https://cdn.jsdelivr.net/525icons/1.8.0/525icons.min.css"&gt;</code>

 If you are familiar with the use of the Font Awesome web font, the 525icons web font css code has some differences.

 The icons are placed by adding the 'ico-' class prefix to the icons name (Font Awesome uses the 'fa-' prefix).